 Doing a random controlled trial to see if there is a link between vaccines and autism would be highly unethical and impractical.
 Extensive statistical analyses of vaccines and autism have shown no association or correlation between them.
 Nor has any causal mechanism been shown.
 Applying the rules of causal inference, a link can thus be ruled out.

 Andrew Wakefield was the doctor who first raised the possibility of a link between vaccines and autism.
 His work was found to be both false and fraudulent.
-But he is the main support Bobby Kennedy claims for the theory that vaccines cause autism.
+But he is the only support Bobby Kennedy claims for the theory that vaccines cause autism.

 I would not worry about the arguments not getting a fair hearing; if the MAGA lot can produce some reliable evidence in favour of their theories they will eventually concvince people.
 The worst-case scenario is rather that the MAGA NIH will produce so much fake science to support their opinions that they mess up the scientific record.
 A bit less bad – but rather more likely – is that MAGA will not get any evidence, fake or real, but will continue to push their views without it, That could convince lots of people to stop getting vaccinated, with the resultant increase in disease and death.